Some applications of the Eikonal model with Coulomb and curvature corrections in $pp$ and $\bar{p}p$ scattering: Introduction

-Here, we modify the approach discussed in \cite{DH2020} to analyze a model used in recent fits to Coulomb-nuclear interference at high energies \cite{ Nagy1979, Breakstone1985, ISR1985} and very high energies \cite{TOTEM2016,TOTEM2019}.
+Here, we modify the approach discussed in \cite{DH2020} to isolate the purely nuclear scattering amplitude, with the mixed Coulomb-nuclear effects contained in a small correction term.
+We use the result to analyze a model used in recent fits to Coulomb-nuclear interference at high energies \cite{ Nagy1979, Breakstone1985, ISR1985} and very high energies \cite{TOTEM2016,TOTEM2019}.
 Since the Coulomb and form-factor corrections are effectively model-independent, we can proceed to a simpler construction used in various experimental analyses in which the purely nuclear part of the differential cross section is approximated as \be \frac{d\sigma}{dq^2}(s,q^2) \approx Ae^{-Bq^2+Cq^4-Dq^6+\cdots},\quad 0\leq q^2\ll 1. \ee Here $B$ is the usual slope parameter and the parameters $C,\,D\,\cdots$ which introduce curvature in $d\sigma/dq^2$ are calculated by using our eikonal model fitted to the high energy $pp$ and $\bar{p}p$ data \cite{curvature_fit, bdhh-curvature}.
 This reduces the number of free parameters by two relative to those used in other analyses of this type \cite{TOTEM2016,TOTEM2019, ATLAS2022}.

-Using this approach, we evaluate the basic parameters $B$, $\rho$ and $\sigma_{\rm tot}$ at $\sqrt s =$ 53 GeV, 62.3 GeV, 8 TeV, and 13 TeV and find that the results of the basic parameters calculated using our simple eikonal approach agree well with the values determined in other analyses.
+Using this approach, we evaluate the basic parameters $B$, $\rho$, and $\sigma_{\rm tot}$ at $\sqrt s =$ 53 GeV, 62.3 GeV, 8 TeV, and 13 TeV and find that the results of the basic parameters calculated using our simple eikonal approach agree well with the values determined in other analyses.
 We also study the differential cross sections in the dip region for $pp$ and $\bar{p}p$ elastic scattering at $W=$ 53 GeV and 1.96 TeV.
 We find that Coulomb effects are significant there and must be taken into account in attempts to detect odderon effects from differences in the $pp$ and $\bar{p}p$ cross sections as studied by the D0 and TOTEM collaborations \cite{ D0TOTEM2020}.